emwap/signature-paper/paper.md

 By using the Feldspar `setLength`{.haskell} function, size information is added to the array arguments.
 In \cref{implementation} we show how the `Native` constructor produces the interface code needed to translate between native and `struct array` formats.

+The `exposeLength`{.haskell} function adds an extra length argument to the signature and passes this length to `native`.
+The effect is to break up a standard array argument into two arguments: a length and a native array.

 With our new combinators we can create a version of the `scProd` function that accepts native arrays of a fixed (runtime specified) length.